-During those two centuries, hundreds of suspected heretics were tortured at the Palace of the Inquisition, and you can see the gruesome torture devices that were used on display at the museum.
+Hundreds of suspected heretics were tortured during those two centuries at the Palace of the Inquisition.
+And for about a $6 admission fee, you can see some pretty gruesome torture devices on display at the museum.

 The church has a museum with church artifacts along with indigenous and Afro-Colombian art.
-The entrance fee to the museum is about $4.
+There’s a small entrance fee to the museum.

 Going for a dip in the pool is the perfect way to beat the afternoon heat.
 The pool at Casa San Agustin (pictured below) is really remarkable!